-The study was awarded a $20 million grant from the National Institute on Aging (NIA) to establish an international multi-center SuperAging consortium coordinated through Northwestern University.
+The study was awarded a $20 million grant from the National Institute on Aging (NIA) and the McKnight Brain Research Foundation to establish an international multi-center SuperAging consortium coordinated through Northwestern University.

 This award builds upon the pioneering work of Emily Rogalski, associate director of the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease at Northwestern University Feinberg School of Medicine, and Changiz Geula, research professor at the Mesulam Center.

 “I expect the expanded project to generate exciting discoveries on factors that enhance the brain's resistance to Alzheimer's disease and to the wear and tear of aging,” said Dr. Marsel Mesulam, director of the Mesulam Center.

 Since 2008, Northwestern scientists have studied SuperAging, coining the term, “SuperAger,” as someone who is over age 80 and has the memory capacity of an individual who is at least 20 to 30 years younger.
 The new consortium will expand this research and enroll 500 participants across four research sites in the U.S. located in Illinois, Wisconsin, Michigan and Georgia, as well as a Canadian site in southwest Ontario.
 The focus will be on the enrollment of SuperAgers from diverse backgrounds in addition to cognitively healthy individuals with similar demographics.